-In this article we explore the definition of a monetary gift, how to transform a routine transfer of funds into a personal monetary gift, the different ways you can give a monetary gift in 2021, and a few additional points to consider around gift etiquette and taxation.
+In this article we explore the definition of a monetary gift, how to transform a routine transfer of funds into a personal gift, the different ways you can give monetary gifts in 2021, and a few additional points to consider around gift etiquette and taxation.

 In the most straightforward explanation, a monetary gift is the transfer of money or a financial instrument that has liquid monetary value from one party to another, without receiving or expecting to receive anything in return.

 Sounds a bit dry, doesn’t it?

 By this definition, handing over a $20 bill to your friend without expecting anything in return constitutes a monetary gift, even though it may not feel like a gift!
 The same goes for sending cash gifts on peer-to-peer payment apps where “The lack of effort required to give a cash gift or gift card digitally is a signal - it might be an incorrect signal - of a lack of care for the person.”